If I have to pick the most popular question I am constantly asked, it would definitely be: ”How to slim down muscular thighs?”

 Some people have even told me that their legs get bigger with running, barre, yoga and other exercises that you wouldn’t expect to bulk up your thighs.

-In saying that though, everyone’s idea of “bulky” is different.
+Everyone’s idea of “bulky” is different – I cannot stress this enough.
 This is something every personal trainer should be aware of.

 For some women, having just a little bit of muscle in their thighs might be too much, and for others, it might be OK.

 However, my arms and stomach tend to slim down.
 Even just 2 weeks of HIIT, will cause my legs to increase in size.
 I don’t have too many examples of photos of me when I’m like this, but here is one so you can get an idea.

 I will share with you the exact exercises you need to do to slim down muscular thighs.
 And at the end, I will also give you some ideas on exercises you can do to slim and tone the rest of your body, but without bulking up your legs.

 STEADY STATE RUNNING